Italian Ground Beef, Peas and Onions

 Ground beef with peas and onions may not exactly be a “depression” dish, but perhaps a bit reminiscent of the peas and pasta dish that blanketed many Italian Americans during the true depression era and even my grandmother’s table.

 A sauté of peas and onions is very Italian.
-You must use olive oil for the right flavor and a good course salt and freshly cracked pepper.
+You must use olive oil for the right flavor and a good sea salt and freshly cracked pepper.
 Simplicity always requires great ingredients.
 Peas and onions are good alone, or combined with rice or with potatoes, but with ground beef, it’s dinner.

 I will not tell you to mix three kinds of ground meat together to make it more “foodie” or to pretend this is restaurant fare.
 It’s not.
 It’s meant to be Sunday night home cooking.